shivama205/DocBrain/app/worker/README.md

 This directory contains the Celery worker configuration and tasks for DocBrain.

+## Celery Configuration

+The Celery configuration is consolidated in a single file:
+- `celery.py`: Contains all Celery configuration and worker startup logic

+## Model Initialization

+One of the key improvements in this codebase is the pre-initialization of ML models:

+1. **Pre-initialization**: Models are loaded in the main process before any forking occurs
+2. **Singleton Pattern**: Factory classes use a singleton pattern to ensure models are only initialized once
+3. **CPU-only Mode**: Models are configured to use CPU only on macOS to avoid MPS issues

+This approach prevents segmentation faults that can occur when models are initialized after forking.

 ## macOS Compatibility

 When running on macOS, there are known issues with PyTorch, Metal Performance Shaders (MPS), and Python's multiprocessing that can cause crashes with error messages like: